 There are so many great health benefits of coffee!
-Get the scoop, plus a delicious recipe for the dreamiest Vanilla Coffee Bean Cashew Nut Butter.
+Explore the latest research on coffee and health and get a recipe for the most delicious Coffee Bean Cashew Nut Butter.

 Coffee has been soaking up some well deserved kudos for its health benefits lately.
 And, rightly so according to moi (the dietitian)-wink, wink.

 Some of the most common questions my clients and readers ask about the health benefits of coffee are: